finos/morphir/docs/developers-guide/cadl-docs/README.md

 ```

 ##### [Char](https://package.elm-lang.org/packages/elm/core/latest/Char)
-The `char` type is a single character type in morphir and doesn't exist in CADL.
+The `char` type is a single character type in morphir and doesn't exist in Cadl.
 An alternative mapping is the `string` type.

 Elm:
 ``` elm